Medicine as a Second Degree

 Preparing for the tests

 Remember that you are under time pressure in the exams, so take this into consideration when you practise.
 Try and network with current graduate medical students and ask them for advice about preparing for admissions tests.
 Likewise, you may find other student’s opinions helpful on some of the medical discussion forum websites (see 'External resources').
 Oxford students preparing for the UCAT often feedback that they have found practice tests from Medify very helpful.
-The UCAS website also has additional information on admissions tests as does the Physics & MathsTutor website (BMAT and UCAT).
+The UCAS website also has additional information on admissions tests as does the Physics & MathsTutor website (UCAT).

 Fast-track graduate courses